Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 When to PlantIn the spring after all danger has passed or in the fall.
 Do not plant in the hot summer.

-It’s not a secret that dahlias are my favorite fall perennial in the cottage garden.
+It’s no secret that dahlias are my favorite fall perennial in the cottage garden.

-These stunning flowers take a while to finally produce a bloom or two, usually by the end of July but are definitely worth the wait.
-Dahlias will continue producing until the first hard frost of the season and do such a beautiful job brightening up the fall garden.
+These stunning flowers take a while to finally produce a bloom or two, usually by the end of July, but are definitely worth the wait.
+Dahlias will continue producing until the first hard frost of the season and do a beautiful job brightening the fall garden.

 Hardiness Zones6-11